 Price and availability

-Titan is available for preorder now for $14,999 (with a $150 deposit that is fully refundable until end of February), for delivery approximately in April 2019.
+Titan is now shipping for $14,999 direct from Insta360 or preorder from B&H Photo.
 By comparison, Z Cam’s V1 Pro, which has nine Micro Four Thirds sensors (eight radial and one zenith), costs $33,800 and has a lower resolution of 8K monoscopic or 7K stereoscopic 360 video.